Back to Louisiana

 • Asks the Louisiana Supreme Court Drug and Specialty Court program to continue studying the link between mental health issues, homelessness, and involvement in the criminal justice system.

-• Requests reports from the Louisiana Department of Public Safety and Corrections and the Louisiana Department of Health about the effectiveness of these courts.
+• Requires the Louisiana Department of Public Safety and Corrections and the Louisiana Department of Health to provide information needed for the report.

 Who It Names or Affects